In situ bioremediation: Biochar

+Hydrocarbons

+Naturally occurring within the soil are microbial populations that utilize hydrocarbons as a source of energy and carbon.
+Up to twenty percent of microbial soil populations can metabolize hydrocarbons.
+These populations can, through either accelerated or naturally monitored attenuation, be utilized to neutralize within the soil hydrocarbon pollutants.
+The metabolic mode of hydrocarbon remediation is primarily aerobic.
+The end products of the remediation for hydrocarbons are Carbon Dioxide and water.
+Hydrocarbons vary in ease of degradation based on their structure.
+Long-chain aliphatic carbons are the most effectively degraded.
+Short-chained, branched, and quaternary aliphatic hydrocarbons are less effectively degraded.
+Alkene degradation is dependent on the saturation of the chain, with saturated alkenes being more readily degraded.
+Large numbers of microbes with the ability to metabolize aromatic hydrocarbons are present within the soil.
+Aromatic hydrocarbons are also susceptible to being degraded through anaerobic metabolism.
+Hydrocarbon metabolism is an important facet of in situ bioremediation due to the severity of petroleum spills around the world.
+Polynuclear aromatic carbons' susceptibility to degradation is related to the number of aromatic rings within the compound.
+Compounds with two or three rings are degraded at an effective rate, but compounds possessing four or more rings can be more resilient to bioremediation efforts.
+Degradation of polynuclear aromatic carbons with less than four rings is accomplished by various aerobic microbes present in the soil.
+Meanwhile, for larger-molecular-sized compounds, the only metabolic mode that is effective is cometabolism.
+The fungus genus Phanerochaete, under anaerobic conditions, has species with the ability to metabolize some polynuclear aromatic carbons utilizing a peroxidase enzyme.

 Chlorinated Compounds

 Chlorinated Aliphatic Compounds

 A variety of metabolic modes exist capable of degrading chlorinated aliphatic compounds.
 Anaerobic reduction, oxidation of the compound, and cometabolism under aerobic conditions are the three main metabolic modes utilized by microorganisms to degrade chlorinated aliphatic compounds.
 Organisms that can readily metabolize chlorinated aliphatic compounds are not common in the environment.
 One and two-carbon carbons that have little chlorination are the compounds most effectively metabolized by soil microbial populations.
 The degradation of chlorinated aliphatic compounds is most often performed through cometabolism.

 Synthesis and general structure of polychlorinated byphenyls.

 Chlorinated Aromatic Hydrocarbons

 Chlorinated aromatic hydrocarbons are resistant to bioremediation, and many microorganisms cannot degrade the compounds.
 Chlorinated aromatic hydrocarbons are most often degraded through a process of reductive dechlorination under anaerobic conditions.
 Polychlorinated biphenyls (PCBs) are primarily degraded through cometabolism.
 Some fungi can degrade these compounds as well.
 Studies show an increase in PCB degradation when biphenyl is added to the site due to the cometabolic effects that the enzymes used to degrade biphenyl have on PCBs.